Paddles, Explained

 Every interaction follows the same cycle:

-The planner and synthesizer can be different models.
+The action-selection and final-rendering clients can be different models.
 The best recursive investigator is not always the best answer writer.

 If you are brand new: